cargomail-org/cargomail/README.md

 ## Timeline Consistency

 Your email feed will never break apart.
 Messages and their resources are kept together in chronological tamper-resistant records.
+A content-addressed mailbox ensures the authenticity and integrity of email messages and their resources.
+The cryptographic hash value guarantees the storage of only a single instance of a resource.

 ## Security

 Cargomail uses the [GRIP](https://github.com/cargomail-org/grip) mechanism to protect against spam.
-This mechanism does not protect against unsolicited emails — anyone can send you an email — it protects you from mass spam bots that send lots of emails.
+This mechanism does not protect against unsolicited emails — anyone can send you an email —  it protects you against a [DKIM replay attack](https://www.ietf.org/id/draft-chuang-dkim-replay-problem-01.html) that spammers use to bypass spam filters.

 ## Privacy